Showing posts with label paw‑approved reads. Show all posts

 Amber's Book Review Pink Dot Divider ©BionicBasil®

-I really hope mew enjoy the book as much as I did if mew decide to read it.
+I really hope mew enjoy the book if mew choose to read it.

 It's time for me to say BFN or bye-for-now as mew know the drill, so many books, so little time, and I'll be back next week with another specially paw-picked book just for mew, and don't forget that all my previous reviews can be found on my Book Review page.